jonaylor89/jonaylor89/README.md

 ### Hi! 👋

-I'm a graduate computer science student at Virginia Commonwealth University
+I like to dabble

-    🚀 Working on not failing school
+    🚀 Working on building cool things
     🌱 Currently dabbling with Deno, Rust, and Swift
-    💭 Let's talk about: Design, OpenSource and Business!
+    💭 Let's talk about: UX Design, OpenSource and Business!
     📖 Love learning languages
-    ⚡ RamHacks Hackathon Organizer